lueckem/SPoNet/README.md

 The parameter $\alpha$ can be used to tune the type of interaction.
 For $\alpha=1$ the transition rates are normalized because $d_{i,n}(x)/d_i \in [0,1]$.
 The setting $\alpha=0$ however yields a linear increase of the transition rates with the number of "infected" neighbors, and is often used in epidemic modeling, e.g., the contact process or SIS model.

-In the CNVM the network itself is static, i.e., the nodes and edges do not change over time.
+The network itself is static, i.e., the nodes and edges do not change over time.

-## Basic Usage
+### Basic Usage
 First define the model parameters:

 ```python